achmadrizkin/flutter_social_media_integeration/README.md

-# ✔️ Flutter Covid Tracker App
+# ✔️ Flutter Social Media Integeration

 A Flutter app based on the design of the Social Media Integeration App, created by *Achmad Rizki Nur Fauzie*,